base-org/web/apps/base-docs/base-learn/docs/etherscan/etherscan-vid.md

 ---
 title: Etherscan
-description: Use Etherscan to interact with your own and others's contracts.
+description: Use Etherscan to interact with your own and others' contracts.
 hide_table_of_contents: false
 ---